AdamDHines/sptPALM-Analysis/README.md

 ## Setup and installation
 sptPALM-Analysis was written and developed in MATLAB 2018b, so it will be best to use this specific version but it has been tested on up to MATLAB 2020 versions with no issues.

+> **Note**
-_Since the code is no longer being actively worked on or developed, we make no guarantee it will be functional in newer versions of MATLAB._
+>Since the code is no longer being actively worked on or developed, we make no guarantee it will be functional in newer versions of MATLAB.

 To install, simply clone this repository `>git clone git@github.com:AdamDHines/sptPALM-Analysis.git` or by downloading the ZIP file.
 The repository comes with [FIJI](https://imagej.net/software/fiji/downloads), so no need to install this separately.
 A pre-existing FIJI install will not affect anything.